-Automatic Callback (AC) allows a UE registered with a Public Identity PI to request automatic initiation of call set up to the address last called by the requesting UE (whether the call was answered or not), without the need for a user to redial the address.
+Automatic Callback (AC) allows a UE registered with a Public Identity to request automatic initiation of call set up to the address last called by the requesting UE (whether the call was answered or not), without the need for a user to redial the address.
 This feature is directed at users who need to reach a party that is currently busy.
 This feature may also be used to call back the last party that was called, even if the called party's line is not busy.
+The AC feature should work even when the last call did not supply a caller ID.
+This happens when the last call from the AC requesting UE is an anonymous AR call.

-The functionality is substantially similar to that of the AR feature, except that the two-stage dialing option is not available.
+The AC functionality is substantially similar to that of the AR feature, except that the two-stage dialing option is not available for the AC feature.
 A detailed description of the user interface specified by Telcordia may be found in [GR 215].
 This is the desired user interface for UEs that provide an analog interface to an analog telephone-like device.
 The following is a summary of that, with some adjustments to terminology: